-Before taking the first step, I urge you to examine your true motivations for embarking on such an epically arduous journey.
-Understanding what it is that brings meaning to your life will dictate the appropriate route to take.
+Before taking the first step, I urge you to examine your true motivations for embarking on such a difficult journey.
 I say this because more and more people these days feel an overarching need to be busy.
 Perpetually busy people equate being busy with being important and of value, i.e their self-esteem is inextricably linked to their level of work activity.
-Their maniacal mantra is: ‘I am in the business of busyness – the busier the better!’
+Their maniacal mantra is: “I am in the business of busyness – the busier the better!”
 If this describes you, you are perfectly suited to the micro-management model of business building, whereby you are both the boss and the employee.
 Robert Frost hit your nail squarely on the head when he wrote: ‘By working faithfully eight hours a day, you may eventually get to be boss and work twelve hours a day.’
-In fact—if you work frantically enough—you can avoid any meaningful engagement with your personal life whatsoever.
+In fact—if you work frantically enough—you can successfully avoid any meaningful engagement with your personal life whatsoever!

 Answering two fundamental questions will help you to decide whether you would be best suited to a full-time, part-time, spare-time or seasonal business, or indeed whether you are cut out for starting any business at all: 1) How much time are you willing and able to commit to it, and 2) how little money—if any—can you afford to earn in its formative years?

 There is plenty to be said for having a wingman or wingwoman.
 They may have the skills or experience that you lack and / or the capital that the business needs.
 Either reason justifies entering into a partnership.

 20 / 20 VISION >

 WRITING THE BLUEPRINT >

-As stiff and boring as it may seem, writing a comprehensive business plan is wholly worthwhile, regardless of whether you are applying for any funding and even if the only people who end up reading it are your friends and family.
-The process of putting pen to paper – particularly when it comes to projecting the figures for your profit and loss, cash-flow and balance sheet – will focus your thinking by forcing you to explain exactly what your business is, how it will stack up financially, where it fits into the market, who your customers are, what you sell, how you sell it, and what you plan to do with your business in the long term.
-Even if you are only mirror-pitching, subjecting your idea to this structured scrutiny may well reveal it is barking lunacy.
+As stiff and boring as it may seem, writing a comprehensive business plan is wholly worthwhile, regardless of whether you are applying for any funding and even if the only people who actually end up reading it are your friends and family.
+The process of putting pen to paper, particularly when it comes to projecting the figures for your profit and loss, cash-flow and balance sheet, will focus your thinking by forcing you to explain exactly what your business is, how it will stack up financially, where it fits into the market, who your customers are, what you will sell, how you will sell it, and what you plan to do with your business in the long term.
+Even if you are only mirror-pitching, subjecting your idea to this structured scrutiny may well reveal that it is barking lunacy.
 This is not the realisation that you want to be having when you have just invested your last pound in it and publicly stated that it is going to be the next Facebook.
 Far better to have this little eureka moment before you do any damage; when you can still make any necessary adjustments in sandbox mode.